Macrometacorp/docs/docs/streams/index.md

 ## Message Retention and Expiry

-By default, GDN:
+By default, GDN does the following:

-- immediately delete `all` messages that have been acknowledged by a consumer, and
+- Immediately deletes `all` messages that have been acknowledged by a consumer.
-- persistently store all unacknowledged messages in a message backlog for upto 3 days.
+- Persistently stores all unacknowledged messages in a message backlog for up to three days.

 GDN streams has two features, however, that enable you to override this default behavior:

-- Message **retention** enables you to store messages that have been acknowledged by a consumer
+- Message _retention_ allows you to store messages that have been acknowledged by a consumer.
-- Message **expiry** enables you to set a time to live (TTL) for messages that have not yet been acknowledged
+- Message _expiry_ allows you to set a time to live (TTL) for messages that have not yet been acknowledged.

 :::note
 All message retention and expiry is managed at the `geofabric` level.
 :::

 The diagram below illustrates both concepts:

 ![stream-retention-expiry](/img/stream-retention-expiry.png)